quacksouls/bitburner/doc/guide/reboot1.md

 unlock all Augmentations from Sector-12, think about various tasks that you can automate.
 For example, you already have access to most functions in the [Hacknet API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.hacknet.md).
+(The namespace of the API is `ns.hacknet.functionName()`, not `ns.Hacknet.functionName()`.)
 Why not write a script to automate the buying and upgrading of your farm of Hacknet nodes?

 Your Hacknet script does not need to be fancy at the moment.
 At the very least, the script should automate the following tasks: